iambrainstorming/coding_blog/src/shivarthu/consensus_price_discovery.md

 3) Inflation or deflation of token
 4) Demand for token

-KYC of user, with limits to how much they can withdraw every day.
+> KYC of user, with limits to how much they can withdraw every day or within a given period of time.
 One can also make [anonymous accounts from kyc account](https://github.com/amiyatulu/shivarthu/wiki/Anonymous-Accounts-Steps) using technology like TEE, such as Phala Network or [Integritee network](https://github.com/integritee-network/integritee-node)

+> There are other methods, such as time-locked withdrawals, where one can withdraw funds in a predictable manner based on the DeFi algorithm, without needing any kyc.

 There can be incentives for providing liquidity, and the ability sale your token at the discovered price during the initial coin offering.